alexwlchan/alexwlchan.net/src/_posts/2017/2017-10-08-pronunciation-peeves.md

 layout: post
 title: "NPR: Graduation Readers At MIT Go The Extra Mile To Pronounce Names Correctly"
 link: http://www.npr.org/2016/05/15/478114689/graduation-readers-at-mit-go-the-extra-mile-to-pronounce-names-correctly
+summary: Why I care about names being pronounced correctly, and appreciate MIT's efforts to get it right.
 ---

 I really enjoyed this NPR story about how MIT try to get accurate pronunciations of names at commencement.